 The Major ESG Frameworks and Regulations

 ESG frameworks are standards and guidelines established by nonprofit organizations to help businesses adhere to ESG’s pillars and principles.
 Examples include the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board (SASB), and the Task Force on Climate-Related Financial Disclosures (TCFD).
-While these frameworks are technically voluntary, several major ESG regulations draw heavily from these initiatives and their reporting and disclosure recommendations, including the EU’s Corporate Sustainability Reporting Directive (CSRD) and Corporate Sustainability Due Diligence Directive (CSDDD), and Australia’s Climate-Related Financial Disclosure law.
+While these frameworks are technically voluntary, several major ESG regulations draw heavily from the NGO guidelines and their reporting and disclosure recommendations, including the EU’s Corporate Sustainability Reporting Directive (CSRD) and Corporate Sustainability Due Diligence Directive (CSDDD), and Australia’s Climate-Related Financial Disclosure law.

 Learn About Key ESG Regulations